thadacz/thadacz/README.md

 Hi there 👋

-I'm Tomasz from Poland and I am a graduate of PJAIT with a engineering's degree in Computer Science.
+I'm Tomasz from Poland and I am a graduate of Polish-Japanese Academy of Information Technology with a engineering's degree in Computer Science.